Skip to content

 • launch-profiles add also accepts --managed-header or --no-managed-header to store explicit managed-header whole-header policy, plus repeatable --managed-header-section SECTION=enabled|disabled to store section policy.
 Omitting whole-header flags stores inherit; omitting section flags stores no section entries.
 For the conceptual model behind these flags, see Managed Launch Prompt Header.

-• --memo-seed-policy on launch-profiles set updates the stored policy when a memo seed already exists, or pairs with one new --memo-seed-text, --memo-seed-file, or --memo-seed-dir source. --clear-memo-seed cannot be combined with a new memo seed source or --memo-seed-policy.
+• Supplying a new --memo-seed-text, --memo-seed-file, or --memo-seed-dir source on launch-profiles set replaces the stored seed. --clear-memo-seed cannot be combined with a new memo seed source.

-• Memo seed policies apply only to the managed-memory components represented by the seed source. --memo-seed-text and --memo-seed-file touch only houmao-memo.md; --memo-seed-dir touches houmao-memo.md only when that file is present and touches pages only when pages/ is present. --memo-seed-text '' --memo-seed-policy replace stores an intentional empty memo seed without clearing pages. --clear-memo-seed removes stored seed configuration instead of writing an empty memo.
+• Memo seeds always replace only the managed-memory components represented by the seed source. --memo-seed-text and --memo-seed-file touch only houmao-memo.md; --memo-seed-dir touches houmao-memo.md only when that file is present and touches pages only when pages/ is present. --memo-seed-text '' stores an intentional empty memo seed without clearing pages. --clear-memo-seed removes stored seed configuration instead of writing an empty memo.

 • launch-profiles set also accepts --managed-header or --no-managed-header and repeatable --managed-header-section SECTION=enabled|disabled.
 Whole-header flags are mutually exclusive, --clear-managed-header returns the stored whole-header field to inherit, --clear-managed-header-section SECTION removes one stored section entry, and --clear-managed-header-sections removes all stored section entries.